notpoiu/NewYearsOutro/README.md

 # NewYearsOutro
-A Custom new years countdown app made using pywebview &amp; flask &amp; firework.js
+A custom new years countdown app made using pywebview &amp; flask &amp; firework.js